eswan18/ethanswan.com/_posts/2022-12-10-python-exceptions-bonus.md

 ```

 Why check for `FileNotFoundError` instead of the more specific `DistributedSystemFileNotFoundError`?

-Maybe `open_file` can accept local file paths (like `file://home/user/file.txt`) *or* distributed filesystem paths (using a different URI scheme, like `dfs://path/to/file.txt`).
+Maybe `open_file` can accept *both* local file paths *and* distributed filesystem paths[^2].
 When receiving local paths, it would raise a `FileNotFoundError` if the file isn't there;
 when receiving distributed filesystem paths, it would raise `DistributedSystemFileNotFoundError`.

-Our `does_file_exist` function is able to handle both of these in the same `except` block, which is useful here because we want to take the same action either way.
+Our `does_file_exist` function is able to gracefully handle both of these in the same `except` block, which is useful here because we want to take the same action either way.

-But if calling code instead wanted to treat not-found issues differently when they occurred in the distributed filesystem, it could catch `DistributedSystemFileNotFoundError` specifically.
+But if for some reason calling code instead wanted to treat not-found issues differently when they occurred in the distributed filesystem, it could catch `DistributedSystemFileNotFoundError` specifically.
+Subtyping existing exceptions when it makes sense enables this flexibility.

-Since exceptions are classes like any other, you can add attributes or methods to your custom errors if you want.
+Since exceptions are classes like any other, you can also add attributes or methods to your custom errors if you want.
 That's sometimes handy, but simple subclassing as we saw above is often enough.

 ## Finally

-Up to this point we've only been using `try` and `except` in our error handling blocks.
+Up to this point we've only been using `try` and `except` in our error handling code.
-Given that's what we call them, it's no surprise those are the most important aspects of the construct, but there's also another: `finally`.
+Given that's what we call the construct, that's no surprise.
+However, there's another keyword you can use: `finally`.

 Code in the `finally` block executes after everything else in the construct finishes.
 That makes it a good candidate for "clean-up code" that needs to execute *no matter what*.